 In under three years with Ben's leadership, 80,000 Hours has grown from a student society, to an Oxford affiliated charity, featured on TED, the Washington Post, the BBC Today Programme and more.
 Ben has a 1st from Oxford in Physics and Philosophy, has published in Climate Physics and speaks Chinese.
 Before 80,000 Hours, he was the first undergraduate to intern as an analyst at a top investment fund.
 Rather than taking the job, he persuaded the Chairman to donate £60,000 to 80,000 Hours.

 Director of Content

-Roman did a fully-funded Masters in Philosophy at Oxford, during which he also consulted for a top 30 FTSE company on their business strategy, whilst also studying Mandarin Chinese.
+Roman did a fully-funded Masters in Philosophy at Oxford, during which he also consulted for a major energy company on their business strategy, whilst also studying Mandarin Chinese.
 With a strong interest in Quantified Self, he has worked at the start-ups Memrise and Self Spark.

 Co-founder and President